-- Place the feta in an oven-proof dish.
-Brush it all over with olive oil.
-Sprinkle a little dry oregano on top.
+- Place the feta in an oven-proof dish, preferably one you would use for serving.
+Pour over the olive oil.
+Sprinkle dried oregano, chili flakes and sesame on top.
 Bake until the cheese for about 8 minutes, until it is soft to the touch but not melted.

 - Get good quality feta cheese.
 Try to find Greek feta in brine.
 I like the Dodoni brand, and Mt Vikos feta is also an excellent choice.
-It is available at local supermarkets as well as Whole Foods and other specialty grocery stores.
+It is available at local supermarkets, Whole Foods, and other specialty grocery stores.
 Israeli and Bulgarian feta can also be good options.

 - Please don’t get any fat-free French feta.
 It is not the real thing at all, and it would never be part of a Greek pantry.